 It is a pleasure to bid everyone welcome to the 9th edition of FOKUS video art festival, once again this year filling Copenhagen with video works displaying a rich international variety.
-The previews of 2019 will soon be announced.
-See previews of all 10 selected videos from 2018 further down on this page!
+See previews of all 10 selected videos further down on this page!

 A jury of professionals from the worlds of visual art and film have selected ten works out of the many entries submitted for the FOKUS open call, representing 20 different countries.
 These works have been selected strictly from artistic criteria – obviously in terms of form and content, but also based on the unpredictability of the work as a whole.
 FOKUS video art festival provides the space for a significant niche within the art world, pretty close to the world of film but not one that is necessarily best experienced in a cinema.

 The ten nominated works can be seen at Nikolaj Kunsthal and at various institutions within the Copenhagen Cultural District.
 Find FOKUS here.
 During the festival period, there will be events taking a closer look at the individual works.

 For the first time, we also present an audience award.
 You may cast your vote for your favourite film – and, of course, take part when the award is presented on March 28.

 We hope that a large number of people will explore the world of video art within the festival period of February 28 to March 31.
 It presents the opportunity to check out the current state of affairs within today’s video art, with the guarantee to be offered thought-provoking, entertaining and unpredictable art experiences, either in pocket size or in a large-scale format.